Behavioral Interview & McKinsey PEI Guide (2026)

 McKinsey PEI Questions

-McKinsey asks directly for one of three dimensions:
+McKinsey asks directly for one of four dimensions (updated mid-2025):

-- "Tell me about a time you influenced someone without formal authority."
-(Personal Impact)
+- "Tell me about a time you built trust with someone whose perspective differed from yours."
+(Connection)

-- "Tell me about a time you led a team through a challenge."
-(Inclusive Leadership)
+- "Tell me about a time you led others to challenge how something was being done."
+(Leadership)

 BCG Fit Questions